Who Is Eligible For Social Security Disability?

 Understanding Basic Eligibility Criteria

-The most common questions my wife and I get when we talk with SSD applicants concern the basic eligibility criteria for disability.
+The most common questions my we get when we talk with SSD applicants concern the basic eligibility criteria for disability.
 As your attorney, I will work with you to determine if you are eligible for Social Security Disability benefits.
 You may qualify if you are not working or earning less than $1,040 per month.

 If you are not working, you can establish eligibility as a result of work history reflecting jobs covered by Social Security.
 When you are employed, you accrue Social Security credits congruent with your earnings or self-employment income.

 As a former staff attorney for the Social Security Administration, I used to review applicants’ work history records to determine whether they were ineligible for benefits.
 As your Amherst SSD attorney, during our initial consultation, I will help you calculate whether you have sufficient credits to qualify for disability insurance benefits.

 Understanding Need-Based Eligibility

 I have met many hard-working disabled individuals in Amherst who do not have the work history necessary for eligibility for Disability Insurance Benefits.
 Even if we determine that you are not eligible for Disability Insurance Benefits, you may be eligible for Supplemental Disability Insurance where income is a major factor.
 In other words, a claimant’s income must be below a certain level in order to establish eligibility.

 Prior to establishing my disability law firm in Amherst, I became very familiar with how federal regulations define income as a staff attorney for the Social Security Administration.
 As your disability lawyer, I will use this experience to make sure the Social Security Administration properly calculates your income and resources for the purposes of establishing your eligibility for Supplemental Security Income.

 Understanding The Disability Standard